The Human Rights Council (HRC) has many different elements that overlap and combine to support the work of defenders.

 The Council raises an alarm about urgent human rights crisis through its special sessions.
 These provide a space for States to come together to agree on a concrete action or response.

 The Human Rights Council provides inspiration.
-It is a place to hear and make connections with like-minded people and get new ideas by finding out what other human rights defenders have done.
+It is a place to hear and make connections with like-minded people and get new ideas by finding out what other human rights defenders are doing.

 The Council can provide protection through greater awareness of an issue.
 When States or the President of the Council highlight individual cases, this can make the people and communities concerned safer.
-However be mindful that this protection is limited.
+However be mindful that this protection is limited - the Council cannot offer physical or digital safety guarantees for human rights defenders, nor can a State protect you against another.

 The Council provides a history by documenting and archiving stories and human rights situations.
 This collective memory amplifies the voice of defenders and can be used in the future to hold those responsible for human rights violations and abuses accountable.